-Here are important LS dates on the School Activities Calendar for this month:
+Here are the important dates for LS on our School Activities calendar:

-You may also check the assignment notebook, the school website and the LS Bulletin Board (near the Drop Off Area) for updates.
-Let’s have a fun and productive September!
+Let’s keep our spirits high in all our events this November!
+Please continue to regularly check the assignment notebook, the school website and the LS Bulletin Board (near the Drop Off Area) for updates.

 Ms. Kim Arganda